fiasco/cloud-api-sdk-php/FUNCTIONS.md

 [postActivateCertificate](#postActivateCertificate) | Activates an SSL certificate.
 [postDeactivateCertificate](#postDeactivateCertificate) | Deactivates an active SSL certificate.
 [getCertificateSigningRequests](#getCertificateSigningRequests) | Returns certificate signing requests.
-[postCertificateSigningRequest](#postCertificateSigningRequest) | Generates a CSR for one or more domains.
+[postCertificateSigningRequest](#postCertificateSigningRequest) | Generates a certificate signing request (CSR) for one or more domains.
 [getCertificateSigningRequest](#getCertificateSigningRequest) | Returns the certificate signing request for the certificate specified by id.
 [deleteCertificateSigningRequest](#deleteCertificateSigningRequest) | Deletes the certificate signing request.
 [getEnvironmentsVariables](#getEnvironmentsVariables) | Returns a list of environment variables associated with this environment.